snaberino/pota-browser/readme.md

 - **`--headless`**
   - Runs Chrome in headless mode (no graphical interface).

+### WebRTC args

 - **`--webrtc-ip-handling-policy`**
   - Override WebRTC IP handling policy to mimic the behavior when WebRTC IP handling policy is specified in Preferences.

 - **`--force-webrtc-ip-handling-policy`**
   - Override WebRTC IP handling policy to mimic the behavior when WebRTC IP handling policy is specified in Preferences.

+- - **`--enable-webrtc-hide-local-ips-with-mdns`**  DEPRECATED
+  - Starting from a recent version (around Chrome 92), the feature to hide local IP addresses via mDNS is enabled by default.

 ## TODO

 - [ ] Automatic Chrome executable discovery.